 National and international guidelines differentiate AOM treatment based on symptoms and the child’s age.
 The Italian society of Pediatrics (“Società Italiana di Pediatria” – SIP)22 and the Italian Federation of Pediatricians (“Federazione Italiana Medici Pediatri” - FIMP)23 guidelines support the “wait and see” approach when appropriate, and when antibiotic choice is recommended, amoxicillin is designed as the first drug of choice.
 Antibiotic therapy should be immediately administered if the child is less than 6 months of age, while it could be delayed in older children.

 Acute pharyngitis is also a very common pediatric diagnosis, and Group A β-hemolytic streptococcus (GABHS) causes 37% of cases of pharyngitis in children older than 3 years 24,25.
-Indeed, despite the percentage of GAP is around 25-30%, the antibiotic prescription rate appear to be from 10 to 20% higher 26,27 .
+Indeed, despite the percentage of GABHS pharyngitis is around 25-30%, the antibiotic prescription rate appear to be from 10 to 20% higher 26,27 .

-According to international guidelines28–31 and the national family pediatricians consensus document23, first line treatment for streptococcal pharyngitis is either amoxicillin or penicillin V since GABHS remains universally susceptible to penicillins.
+According to international guidelines28–31 and the national family pediatricians consensus document23, first line treatment for GABHS pharyngitis is either amoxicillin or penicillin V since GABHS remains universally susceptible to penicillins.
 The rapid diagnostic test is highly recommended for all the children with clinical symptoms of GABHS pharyngitis30 since its high sensitivity and specificity had been proved in various studies32.

 In Italy, pediatricians (FP) follow children aged 0-6 at which point families choose whether an FP or general practitioner (GP) follows the child to 14 years of age.